kenken023/Event-Attendance-Tracker/README.md

 # Event-Attendance-Tracker
-A android mobile application that scans a barcode or qrcode
+An android mobile application that scans a barcode or qrcode